-Multicultural sensitivity and competence is an expectation at the Counseling and Testing Center.
+Multicultural sensitivity and competence is an expectation at the Counseling Center.
 As a result multicultural concerns and issues are infused into every aspect of the training experience.
 Formal multicultural supervision is provided in group format beginning spring of the internship year.
 The aim of this seminar is to develop interns' skills, sensitivity, and awareness regarding individual differences, diversity and multicultural issues in group process.
 This is provided through a combination of didactic training, self-exploration and case discussion.

 Professional Identity Seminar